A Neighborhood of Global Engagement

 Dr. Jennifer Eidum, the Faculty Director, lives in the neighborhood and supports the intellectual life of the neighborhood.

-Dr. Judy Esposito is a Faculty-in-Residence who supports the neighborhood and serves as the adviser to the International Living Learning Community.
+Dr. Jessica Gisclair is a Faculty-in-Residence who supports the neighborhood and serves as the adviser to the International Living Learning Community.

 Global Neighborhood is occasionally home to a visiting scholar whose stay at Elon is hosted by an academic department.
 Visiting scholars are individuals who are experts in their field and will share their interests with residents, faculty, and staff in a variety of ways.
 If you represent an academic department seeking to reserve the visiting scholar apartment, please visit this page for more information.